Wasay-A/Home-Food-Delivery-App/README.md

 <b>Technologies Used:</b>
 <br>- Android Studio with Java and XML to program the functionalities and design of the app
-<br>- Google Firebase NoSQL database to store and manage data for each user
+<br>- Google Firebase NoSQL database to store and manage data for each user in real time
 <br>- Google Maps to provide navigation for the driver

 <b>Video Demonstration:</b><br>